great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/manage_data_contexts.md

 import TabItem from '@theme/TabItem';
 import Tabs from '@theme/Tabs';

-A Data Context is your entry point to Great Expectations (GX).
-It tells GX where to store metadata such as your configurations for Data Sources, Expectation Suites, Checkpoints, and Data Docs.
+A Data Context tells GX where to store metadata such as your configurations for Data Sources, Expectation Suites, Checkpoints, and Data Docs.
 It contains your Validation Results and the metrics associated with them.
 The Data Context also provides access to those objects in Python, along with other helper functions for the GX Python API.

-There are three types of Data Context:
+The following are the available Data Context types:

-- File Data Context: A persistent Data Context that stores metadata and configuration information as YAML files.
+- **File Data Context** - A persistent Data Context that stores metadata and configuration information as YAML files.

-- Ephemeral Data Context: A temporary Data Context that stores metadata and configuration information in memory.
+- **Ephemeral Data Context** - A temporary Data Context that stores metadata and configuration information in memory.
 This Data Context will not persist beyond the current Python session.

-- GX Cloud Data Context: A Data Context that connects to a GX Cloud Account to retrieve and store metadata and configuration information from the cloud.
+- **GX Cloud Data Context** - A Data Context that connects to a GX Cloud Account to retrieve and store metadata and configuration information from the cloud.

-You will almost always instantiate a Data Context as the first step when using GX in a Python environment.

 ## Prerequisites